Qwertyblob/tp/docs/UserGuide.md

 ### Adding a class: `addc`

-Adds a class to Rollcall.
+Adds a class to the address book.

 Format: `addc c/CLASS_NAME d/DAY tm/TIME tt/TUTOR_ID [t/TAG]…​`

 * `CLASS_NAME` is unique and follows the format: Uppercase alphabet, number, lowercase alphabet. e.g. M2a.
 * `DAY` can only be the days of the week (e.g. Monday, Tuesday, etc.) and is case-insensitive.
 * `TIME` must be 2 4-digit numbers in 24-hour format, separated by a "-".
 The end time must be later than the start time, and cannot cross over to the next day (e.g. 2100-0200).
-* `TUTOR_ID` must follow the ID format stated in `add` and exist in Rollcall.
+* `TUTOR_ID` must follow the ID format stated in `add` and exist in the address book.
 * If another class has the same `TUTOR_ID`, the `TIME` cannot overlap.
-  * e.g. If `M2a, Monday, 1200-1400, T0000001` already exists in Rollcall, `S3b, Monday, 1300-1500, T0000001` cannot be added.
+  * e.g. If `M2a, Monday, 1200-1400, T0000001` already exists in the address book, `S3b, Monday, 1300-1500, T0000001` cannot be added.
 * Duplicate classes are classes with the same `CLASS_NAME`.
   * i.e. There cannot exist duplicate classes.